NitorCreations/s3autocp/README.md

 1. The script scans the source directory recursively for files.
 2. Determines the MIME type for each file.
-3. Compresses eligible files using Brotli and Gzip.
+3. If you are using the `-c/--compress`-flag, compresses eligible files using Brotli and Gzip.
 4. Uploads files to the specified S3 bucket with appropriate Content-Type and Cache-Control headers.

 ## Contributing